Ralph Lazar: Illustration and writing

-Partnering with his wife Lisa Swerling, he is also known for his illustrative works Happiness Is, Harold's Planet, Vimrod and The Brainwaves.
+Partnering with his wife Lisa Swerling, he is also known for his illustrative works Happiness Is, Harold's Planet, Vimrod, The Brainwaves, and Total Mayhem.

 Happiness Is was first published by Chronicle Books of San Francisco.
 Rights have been sold in 20 languages.
 Harold's Planet and Vimrod have been published by Penguin Books, HarperCollins and Andrews McMeel and sell as greetings cards in the millions.
 The Brainwaves are cartoon characters that populate Dorling Kindersley's children's reference titles, published in 22 languages.

+Total Mayhem is a series of illustrated books for children, published by Scholastic in 2021.
+An additional series, More Total Mayhem, continued the series and is available on Amazon.
+In May 2025 rights were optioned to Warner Bros.
+Discovery for production as an animated TV series.

 Their artwork appeared weekly in The Financial Times and The Scotsman from 2006 to 2009.
 With Lisa Swerling, he co-authored the book Me Without You which was on the New York Times Bestseller List in March 2015.

 Awards and nominations include The Royal Society Prizes for Science Books (2008), Annecy International Animated Film Festival Grand Prix winner 1998 (International Project Competition), The Royal Society Prizes for Science Books (2007), The Washington Post Book of the Week (April 2007) and The US Parents' Choice Award 2006 and 2009.